-The directors of the Company have determined that the Group has only one operating and reportable segment throughout the reporting period, as the Group manages its business as a whole and the businesses of provision of finance lease, finance leasing advisory and factoring services are carried out in the PRC and the chief executive officer of the Company, being the chief operating decision-maker of the Group, regularly reviews the internal financial reports on the same basis for the purposes of allocating resources and assessing performance of the Group.
+The directors of the Company have determined that the Group has only one operating and reportable segment throughout the reporting period, as the Group manages its business as a whole and the businesses of provision of finance leases (including finance leases and sale and leaseback arrangements), finance leasing advisory and factoring services are carried out in the PRC and the chief executive officer of the Company, being the chief operating decision-maker of the Group, regularly reviews the internal financial reports on the same basis for the purposes of allocating resources and assessing performance of the Group.
 No operating segment information is presented other than the entity-wide disclosures.